erdahuja/mergedup/ReadMe.md

     username: user1@example.com
     password: user1

-Please use [this api]() for getting bearer token.
-You have to use basic auth for access same api. (authorization header)
+Please use [api](https://github.com/erdahuja/mergedup/blob/main/docs/api/mergedup.md#end-point-get-token) for getting bearer token.
+You have to use basic auth to be able to generate token. (authorization header with username/password)

 Once you have the token you can use the same to try out different api. for users/admin apis will reject/accept as per role defined.

 To use cart:
 Create cart using cart api
-post cart item into cart using api remove item from cart
+post cart items into cart
+remove item from cart

+The quantites will be altered

 ## API